Jurassic Park Builder

 Jurassic Park Builder was a 2012 construction and management simulation video game developed and published by Ludia for iOS and Android operating systems, as well as Facebook.
 The game, based on the Jurassic Park series, allows the player to build a theme park featuring extinct animals.
-Ludia ended the game's support as of March 30, 2020.
+Ludia ended the game's support as of March 30, 2020, making it unplayable.

-In 2015, Ludia released an updated version of the game titled Jurassic World: The Game, to coincide with the release of the film Jurassic World.
+In 2015, Ludia released a sequel to the game titled Jurassic World: The Game, to coincide with the release of the film Jurassic World.

 Gameplay

 Jurassic Park Builder is a freemium game consisting of two-dimensional landscape renderings and three-dimensional creatures.
 The player's objective is to build and maintain a Jurassic Park theme park.
 The player begins the game with a basic home base, while expansion of the park is done by clearing land.
 To create dinosaurs, the player must clear away trees and rocks to locate prehistoric mosquitos, which are trapped in amber and contain dinosaur DNA.
 In a laboratory, the player then attempts to unlock the DNA from the mosquito.
 If the player is successful, then a dinosaur egg is created.
 Amber is sometimes discovered when the player clears land for park expansion.

 Basic mission objectives are given to the player by characters from the first two films: Alan Grant, John Hammond, Ian Malcolm, and Kelly Curtis.
 Dr. Henry Wu, a park scientist, also appears in the game, which features no characters from the film Jurassic Park III.
 Mission objectives include constructing roads and feeding creatures in the park.
 Completing missions ultimately gives the player the ability to create new buildings and conduct research for cloning new dinosaurs.
 Buildings include hotels and theme park attractions, including tour vehicles that travel along a path determined by the player.

 Revenue is earned through the buildings and dinosaurs that are located in the park.
 Revenue is collected in regular intervals, and the player can earn more money by feeding the dinosaurs to level them up.
 Although the dinosaurs do not require food to survive, feeding the animals will level them up, resulting in higher profits for the player.
 Carnivorous and herbivorous creatures require their own supply of food, which must be managed by the player to avoid running out.
 The player can choose to pay real money to purchase in-game currency, as well as supplies such as dinosaur food.
 Various aspects of the game take time to progress, including the hatching of dinosaur eggs, the clearing of forest land, and shipments of food from the mainland.
 The player can pay real currency to speed up these parts of the game.

 In a minigame titled "Red Zone", the player must tap on a specific dinosaur to prevent it from escaping its enclosure.
 In addition to breakouts, the player is occasionally given the option to respond to other emergencies such as storms.
 Responding to emergencies earns the player additional in-game currency.